MartinLundqvist/space-tourism/readme.md

 ## Current issues

-- My implementation of top-level Grid squashes the layout comopletely on small viewport heights
+- My implementation of top-level Grid squashes the layout comopletely on small viewport heights.
+- Related to above, images get stretched on mobile devices when you change orientation
 - My implementation of React-Router-DOM second level routes reduces code readability and feels clumpsy
 - Image loading is slow and requires two clicks on mobile (both Safari and Chrome on iOS at least)
 - First page button text has wrong color (blue, should be white)

 ## Next steps (in prioritized order)

-1. (Fix the Home button text style)
+1. (Fix the Home button text style).
+Done.
-2. Fix the Grid layout issue that causes height to be squashed
+2. Fix the Grid layout issue that causes height to be squashed.
+Done.
-3. Trouble shoot the image loading issue
+3. Trouble shoot the image loading issue, and the image stretch issue.
+Struggling to trouble shoot this one...
-4. Remove implementation of React-Router-DOM for the nested routes and refactor to a local navigation state for the page
+4. Remove implementation of React-Router-DOM for the nested routes and refactor to a local navigation state for the page.
+Perhaps for later...

 ---